JeremyKTH/Gearbox-Oil-Conditioning-System/README.md

 <!-- ABOUT THE PROJECT -->
 ## Introduction
+This master thesis performed data-driven development-cycle transformation and optimisation for Scania powertrain test rig department.
+More specifically:
+- Developed systematic framework for testbed model estimation and gearbox oil controller design; Collaborated team decreased controller design timespan from 2 weeks to 1 week (0.25 FTE)
+- Created testbed numeric model and improved controller performance by 200% with data and ML

 This master thesis contains two research questions:

 RQ1: Is about the investigation of system identification of a Gearbox Oil Conditioning System.